 People with a learning disability can sometimes find it hard to know when they are unwell, or to tell someone about it.
 A health check once a year gives people time to talk about anything that is worrying them and means they can get used to going to visit the doctor.

-To find out more you can watch an annual health check video from NHS Choices.
+To find out more you can watch an annual health check video from the NHS website.

 Who can have an annual health check?